Aerius01/MDPI/README.md

 #### Clone this Repository

 The first step is to get a copy of the code by cloning the repository locally.
-Choose a directory for the project, and then run any of:
+Open a bash terminal (such as the command prompt), navigate to your chosen directory to house the project (use the `cd` command), and then run any of:

 ```bash
 # Using HTTPS